 Although it is not mandatory to sell property in Spain assisted by a lawyer, it is highly advisable that you do; particularly if you are a non-resident.
-Lawyer and regular contributor Raymundo Larraín Nesbitt takes us through the advantages of having legal representation when you sell a property in Spain.
+Lawyer Raymundo Larraín Nesbitt takes us through the advantages of having legal representation when you sell a property in Spain.

 By Raymundo Larraín Nesbitt

 8th of December 2016

 While it is possible to buy or sell a property in some overseas jurisdictions, including Spain, without having to appoint a solicitor, it would be very unwise to do so.
 If anything, it is even more important to obtain good legal advice when selling overseas as it is highly likely that you will be unfamiliar with many of the key processes.